emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

    ```

 ## Microsoft Advanced Threat Analytics
-The Energy Logserver accepts data from the Advanced Threat Analytics  system using the SYSLOG protocol with message in CEF format.
+The ITRS Log Analytics accepts data from the Advanced Threat Analytics  system using the SYSLOG protocol with message in CEF format.
 The Advanced Threat Analytics  configuration procedure is as follows: [https://docs.microsoft.com/pl-pl/advanced-threat-analytics/cef-format-sa](https://docs.microsoft.com/pl-pl/advanced-threat-analytics/cef-format-sa)

 To identify events from a specific source, add the following condition to the Logstash configuration file: